KateDetsyk/KateDetsyk/README.md

 ## 👋 Hi, I’m Kate Detsyk
 - I'm Bachalor of Computer Scienses
-- Now, I'm looking for a job where I can upgrade and apply my skills
+- Now, I'm looking for a job
 ## 💙 The technologies I’m interested in

 <ul style="padding:100px;">